TickTeam/guide-tt/ios_app/3_how_to_subscribe_other_calendar_service.md

 ###  How to subscribe other calendar service?<mark>[Pro only]</mark>

-If you want to display events from other calendar apps, you can subscribe them in TickTick.
+To subscribe third-party calendar apps in TickTick, you should

+1.Open TickTick on mobile and slide the screen to the right.

-1.Slide the screen to the right and click the gear-shaped icon.
+2.Tap the gear-shaped icon in the upper right hand corner of the page.

-2.Click “Smart List”> enable Calendar > “Calendar Detail” > “Subscribe Calendar” > Enter calendar URL.
+3.Tap “Subscribe” > enable “Subscribe Third-party Calendar” > tap “Subscribe Calendar” in the “Subscribed Calendar” section to enter a calendar URL.

 You can watch the video below.